subir0071/test-docker-install-inside-vm-in-runner/README.md

 This investigation has successfully:

-1. **✅ Documented the Architectural Limitation**: Provided clear evidence that GitHub runners don't support nested VM networking due to Azure infrastructure policies
+1. **❌ VM Connectivity**: Confirmed that VM networking issues are UNSOLVABLE due to Azure infrastructure limitations - NO FIX EXISTS

-2. **✅ Discovered Working Alternative**: Container-based Docker-in-Docker solutions work perfectly without any network restrictions
+2. **✅ Alternative Discovery**: Found Docker-in-Docker as a working alternative that completely bypasses VMs

-3. **✅ Validated Two Installation Methods**: Both build-time and runtime Docker installation approaches proven functional
+3. **✅ Validated Alternative Methods**: Tested and documented two Docker-in-Docker installation approaches that work perfectly

-4. **✅ Shared Complete Solution**: Helping the community understand infrastructure constraints and providing working alternatives
+4. **✅ Shared Findings**: Documented why VMs fail and provided production-ready alternative implementation

-**Status**: 🎯 **MISSION ACCOMPLISHED** - Complete solution with production-ready implementation guides provided.
+**Status**: 🎯 **VM ISSUES UNFIXED BUT ALTERNATIVE PROVIDED** - Use Docker-in-Docker instead of attempting VM fixes.

 ## Key Findings Summary